 Mode share is the percentage of students using a particular means of transportation, such as walking, biking or riding in the family car.
 Monitoring changes in mode share - whether different modes are used more or less from year to year - is one way to measure the effectiveness of the Safe Routes to School program.
 Are students walking and biking more than last year?
 Are there fewer cars at pick-up and drop-off times?
 What are some of the factors that affect the decision to walk, bike or roll to school?

 The semi-annual student travel survey asks these questions and more.
-Parents of K-8 students at 65 schools receive the survey in the mail in early October and early May each school year.
-The survey includes a week-long trip diary and questions about what might help or hinder more families from being active.
+Parents of K-8 students at 100 schools receive the survey in the mail in October and May each school year.
+After each survey period, Safe Routes to School produces a brief summary of the results.

 Fall 2018 Summary Report

 The report provides a brief summary of survey responses for the most recent survey:

 For questions or more information about Portland's Safe Routes to School survey data contact firstname.lastname@example.org.